Clicky

 Can Felons Still Be Successful?

-Don’t lose sight of all of the ways you can not only contribute to society but also earn a salary that you’re proud of, and of course, promises self-sufficiency.
+Don’t lose sight of all the ways you can contribute to society, earn a salary that you’re proud of, and, of course, promise self-sufficiency.
 College acceptance with a felony is not as daunting as you may think.

-And, earning a college degree is not as hard as it once was.
-Look into different ways to accomplish your academic goals, including online learning and community college.
+Earning a college degree is not as hard as it once was.
+Consider different ways to accomplish your academic goals, including online learning and community college.

 Resources